glencoesoftware/zarr-jpeg2k/README.md

 # zarr-jpeg2k

 ### About
-Lossy JPEG-2000 encoded and decoder for of zarr chunks using imagecodecs.
-To be used with isyntax2raw.
+JPEG-2000 encoded and decoder for of Zarr chunks using [imagecodecs](https://pypi.org/project/imagecodecs/).
 Works with 2D and interleaved RGB data.

 ### Usage
 ```python3